itsyunnie/GIS-for-Remote-Assessment-of-Residential-Properties/README.md

 Develop a predictive model to assess housing conditions, with a focus on roof analysis, using overhead imagery:
 - **RoofAnalysis.ipynb**: Includes two primary steps:
    1. **Roof Detection**: Identify the presence and location of roofs in images.
-   2. **Roof Condition Classification**: Assess and categorize the condition of detected roofs.

-## Contributing
-Contributions to this project are welcome.
-Please review the guidelines before making a contribution.

-## License
-This project is licensed under the MIT License.
-Please see the LICENSE file for more details.

-## Acknowledgments
-Special thanks to all contributors and supporters of the affordable housing initiative, including local government bodies and community organizations in Georgia.

 ## Contact
 For queries or collaboration inquiries, please open an issue in this repository or contact us directly at `contact@example.com`.